Degenerate matter: Electron degeneracy

 In an ordinary fermion gas in which thermal effects dominate, most of the available electron energy levels are unfilled and the electrons are free to move to these states.
 As particle density is increased, electrons progressively fill the lower energy states and additional electrons are forced to occupy states of higher energy even at low temperatures.
 Degenerate gases strongly resist further compression because the electrons cannot move to already filled lower energy levels due to the Pauli exclusion principle.
 Since electrons cannot give up energy by moving to lower energy states, no thermal energy can be extracted.
 The momentum of the fermions in the fermion gas nevertheless generates pressure, termed "degeneracy pressure".

 Under high densities, matter becomes a degenerate gas when all electrons are stripped from their parent atoms.
 The core of a star, once hydrogen burning nuclear fusion reactions stops, becomes a collection of positively charged ions, largely helium and carbon nuclei, floating in a sea of electrons, which have been stripped from the nuclei.
 Degenerate gas is an almost perfect conductor of heat and does not obey ordinary gas laws.
 White dwarfs are luminous not because they are generating energy but rather because they have trapped a large amount of heat which is gradually radiated away.
 Normal gas exerts higher pressure when it is heated and expands, but the pressure in a degenerate gas does not depend on the temperature.
 When gas becomes super-compressed, particles position right up against each other to produce degenerate gas that behaves more like a solid.
-In degenerate gases the kinetic energies of electrons are quite high and the rate of collision between electrons and other particles is quite low, therefore degenerate electrons can travel great distances at velocities that approach the speed of light.
+In degenerate gases the kinetic energies of electrons are quite high and the rate of collision between electrons and other particles is quite low, therefore degenerate electrons can travel great distances at speeds that approach the speed of light.
 Instead of temperature, the pressure in a degenerate gas depends only on the speed of the degenerate particles; however, adding heat does not increase the speed of most of the electrons, because they are stuck in fully occupied quantum states.
 Pressure is increased only by the mass of the particles, which increases the gravitational force pulling the particles closer together.
 Therefore, the phenomenon is the opposite of that normally found in matter where if the mass of the matter is increased, the object becomes bigger.
 In degenerate gas, when the mass is increased, the particles become spaced closer together due to gravity (and the pressure is increased), so the object becomes smaller.
 Degenerate gas can be compressed to very high densities, typical values being in the range of 10,000 kilograms per cubic centimeter.